BepInEx/bepinex-docs/articles/dev_guide/plugin_tutorial/3_logging.md

   console
 * @BepInEx.Logging.DiskLogListener - writes all log messages to
   `BepInEx/LogOutput.log`
-* @BepInEx.Unity.Logging.UnityLogListener - writes all log messages to Unity's
+* @BepInEx.Unity.Mono.Logging.UnityLogListener - writes all log messages to Unity's
   `output_log.txt` (only in Unity Mono)
-* @BepInEx.IL2CPP.Logging.IL2CPPUnityLogSource - writes all log messages to Unity's
+* @BepInEx.Unity.IL2CPP.Logging.IL2CPPUnityLogSource - writes all log messages to Unity's
   `output_log.txt` (only in Unity Il2Cpp)

 If you need to write a custom log listener, consider using the above ones as